 Benefits of the Mini-Trampoline

-- Rebounding improves balance and coordination.
+- Improves balance and coordination.
 By engaging your brain and inner ear, it enhances your body’s awareness of its position in space.

-- It helps to circulate oxygen to all parts of your body and boost the oxygen levels in your cells.
+- Helps to circulate oxygen to all parts of your body and boost the oxygen levels in your cells.

 - Increases lung capacity as it boosts oxygen levels to your cells.